 Republic of Uganda

-Uganda has 6 Sedimentary basins out of which the Albertine Graben is the most explored.
+Uganda has 6 Sedimentary basins out of which the Albertine graben is the most explored.
 The graben forms the northern most part of the Western arm of the East African Rift System (EARS), stretching from the border with South Sudan in the North to Lake Edward in the South, a distance of over 500km.
-Other sedimentary basins are Hoima, Lake Kyoga, the Kadam-Moroto, Lake Wamala, and Lake Victoria.
+Other sedimentary basins are Hoima, Lake Kyoga, the Kadam-Moroto, Lake Wamala and Lake Victoria.

-To-date, 21 discoveries of oil and gas have been made in Uganda in excellent quality reservoir sands and many of the wells drilled have intersected significant net oil pay which is sometimes in excess of 30 meters.
+Within the Albertine graben, a total of about 6,000-line km of 2D seismic data and 2,000km2 of 3D seismic data has been acquired.
+In addition, since 2002, 160 exploration, appraisal and production wells have been drilled in the graben.
+To-date, 21 discoveries of oil and gas have been made in Uganda in excellent quality reservoir sands and many of the wells drilled have intersected significant net oil pay which is sometimes in excess of 30meters.
 The oil is generally light to medium gravity (API of approx. 15o to 33o) and sweet, with low Gas-Oil Ratio (GOR) and some associated wax.
 The discovered resources are currently estimated at a STOIIP of 6.5 billion barrels of oil and about 500Bcf of gas.

 Approximately 15% of the petroliferous Albertine graben is currently licensed to International Oil Companies.
 Nine production licenses have been issued in this prolific area.
 These are; Kingfisher Development Area, Jobi-Rii, Gunya, Ngiri, Kasamene-Wairindi, Ngege, Nsoga, Kigogole-Ngara and Kaiso-Tonya (KT).
 Two companies that is TotalEnergies B.V (TotalEnergies) and CNOOC Uganda Limited (CNOOC) have been issued these licenses to develop and produce the fields.

 The Government of Uganda further issued two more exploration licenses; to Uganda National Oil Company for the Kasurubani Block and DR Energy Turaco SMC for the Turaco Block in 2023.
 This followed the successful conclusion of the 2nd licensing round in Uganda that commenced in 2019.
-This licensing round was launched at the 9th East African Petroleum Conference and Exhibition 2019 (EAPCE’19) in Mombasa, Kenya.
+This licencing round was launched at the 9th East African Petroleum Conference and Exhibition 2019 (EAPCE’19) in Mombasa, Kenya.

-The Government of Uganda has also commenced petroleum exploration in basins other than the Albertine graben.
+The Government of Uganda has also commenced petroleum exploration in basins other than the Albertine Graben.
 This has started in Moroto-Kadam basin, North Eastern Uganda in the Karamoja region.
 This is majorly intended to increase the resource base of the country that will feed into this planned petroleum infrastructure.
 Currently, preliminary works have also commenced in the Lake Kyoga basin.

 Status of Licensing in the Albertine Graben of Uganda